AIBendereL/Image_Retrieval_with_CNN_baseline/README.md

 - Will get ***the last image*** in **directory: Input** as the target image.
 - Will show the result.

-**Result format**: Top 10 images from the dataset that are the most similar to the target image.
+**Result format**: Top 10 images from the dataset that are the most similar to the target image, according to the system.
 The order is as follow:
 ```
 1  2  3  4